MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-how-to-undo-assembly-posting.md

 ---
-title: How to Undo Assembly Posting
+title: How to Undo Assembly Posting | Microsoft Docs
-description: Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected.
+description: Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected, or because it should not have been posted in the first place and must be rolled back.
+services: project-madeira
+documentationcenter: ''
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: kit, kitting
-ms.date: 06/14/2021
+ms.date: 04/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 245eaede4bce79fa3626d5a8a8d102b9c190ccaf
+ms.openlocfilehash: 776a39f10041dc540de53e5aa724db6fd755c2d6
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: 60b87e5eb32bb408dd65b9855c29159b1dfbfca8
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 04/29/2019
-ms.locfileid: "8143780"
+ms.locfileid: "1247110"
 ---
 # <a name="undo-assembly-posting"></a>Undo Assembly Posting
 Sometimes you may need to undo a posted assembly order, for example when the order was posted with mistakes that must be corrected, or because it should not have been posted in the first place and must be rolled back.